-The basic principles were found in Middle East and South Asia as early as 600 BCE with the earliest rolling mills being Slitting Mills, having been developed in 1590.
+The basic principles were found in the Middle East and South Asia as early as 600 BCE with the earliest rolling mills being Slitting Mills, having been developed in 1590.
 These were used to form a plate of iron by passing flat bars between rolls, before being passed between grooved rolls (slitters) which produced the rods of iron.

 Rolling mills for other materials such as lead in the 17th Century and copper and brass during the 18th Century.

-More modern practices of rolling came about in 1783 and was pioneered by Henry Cort of Funtley Iron Mills.
+More modern practices of rolling came about in 1783 and were pioneered by Henry Cort of Funtley Iron Mills.
 Through a patented design by Cort, mills were able to produce 15 times more output per day than with a hammer.
 Henry Cort is referred to as the “father of modern rolling” due to this innovative rolling method he designed.

 There are two primary methods of rolling, these being hot rolling and cold rolling.
 Hot rolling is a metalworking process in which metal is heated above the recrystallization temperature to plastically deform it in the rolling operation – this makes the metal easier to form and work with when being run through a series of rollers to achieve its finished dimensions.

-Shot blasting is an abrasive blasting process which is used to clean, strengthen or polish metals prior to being powder coated, for example and is a common method used at ADS Laser Cutting.
+Shot blasting is an abrasive blasting process which is used to clean, strengthen or polish metals prior to being powder coated, for example, and is a common method used at ADS Laser Cutting.

-Another popular type of abrasive blasting is sand blasting.
-The key difference between shot and sand blasting is the type of mechanism used to propel the stream of abrasives.
+Another popular type of abrasive blasting is sandblasting.
+The key difference between shot and sandblasting is the type of mechanism used to propel the stream of abrasives.
 Shotblasting requires a mechanical force such as a rapidly turning turbine which separates the materials while sandblasting is achieved by firing materials down a blasting nozzle onto the surface of the workpiece with compressed air.